 Current Hernia Mesh Lawsuits and Investigations

 There are many different hernia mesh products available, many of which are manufactured by different medical device companies.
 The strengths and weaknesses of a hernia mesh lawsuit are in part determined by which company manufactured the hernia mesh and the exact mesh that was utilized.
-Below is a list of products we have seen a large number of complaints about:
+Below is a list of products about which we have seen a large number of complaints:

 C-Qur hernia mesh is associated with life-threatening systemic infections and severe allergic reactions.
 Removing the C-Qur is extremely difficult and can result in further injury.
 The C-Qur hernia mesh remains on the market, even as lawsuits continue to mount.